How Do You Exercise Your Brain?

 I was just playing these games, enjoying them but then I noticed my game skills were spilling over onto my life.
 I’m better at tactical thinking now thanks to playing Sudoku.
 From Free Cell I learn strategy and patience; I can get to where I want to be if I continue to take the little steps with focused attention.
 Doing jigsaw puzzles reminds me that if I take my time and give enough consideration to a problem, I’ll eventually find the best solution.

-This Article talks about the brain’s need for exercise.
 What do you do to keep sharp?
 Do you play chess or another board game?
 What about bridge?
 Crossword puzzles?
 What am I missing?
 How do you exercise your brain?

 photo credit: Liza 31337